pgrok/pgrok/README.md

 #### Custom subdomain prefix

-By default, each user gets a single stable subdomain (e.g. `unknwon.example.com`), and when it is already taken `pgrok` falls back to a host prefixed with a server-generated UUID (e.g. `7fa4f0d0...-unknwon.example.com`).
+By default, each user gets a single stable subdomain (e.g., `unknwon.example.com`), and when it is already taken `pgrok` falls back to a host prefixed with a server-generated UUID (e.g., `7fa4f0d0...-unknwon.example.com`).
 Use the `--subdomain, -s` flag of the `http` subcommand to choose that prefix yourself, so you get a deterministic URL and can run multiple tunnels under predictable hosts:

 ```
 pgrok http --subdomain staging 3000